CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

 * `list`<br>
   `delete 2`<br>
-  Deletes the 2nd task in the todolist.
+  Deletes the 2nd task in the doitdoit!!.
 * `find homework`<br>
   `delete 1`<br>
   Deletes the 1st task in the results of the `find` command.